 qpeek command allows you to see the output that would normally appear on your display.
 The

 A job’s stdout and stderr data streams, which normally show up on the screen, are written to log files.
-These log files are stored on a server until the job ends, so you can’t look at them directly.
+These log files are stored on a server until the job ends, so you can’t look at them directly on Ruby.
+For Owens and Pitzer, you can read the log files during the job is running.
 The

 qpeek command allows you to peek at their contents.
 If you used the PBS header line to join the stdout and stderr streams (